MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/2018-08-04-Powershell-Standard-Library-Binary-Module.md

 # Final thoughts

 Binary modules are very easy to create.
 I didn't touch on the C# syntax for creating a Cmdlet, but there is plenty of documentation on it.
-[Windows PowerShell Cmdlet Concepts](https://docs.microsoft.com/en-us/powershell/developer/cmdlet/windows-powershell-cmdlet-concepts).
+[Windows PowerShell SDK](https://docs.microsoft.com/powershell/scripting/developer/windows-powershell-reference).
 It is definitely something worth experimenting with as a stepping stone into more serious C#.

 # Update: dotnet new PSModule